 Attend events, populate the blog site, network with members in allied fields, and refer them when you can.
 Find other groups.
 There are tons of them, some of which may have a database for leads and gigs.
 Look into civic organizations too.

 7. Register with nice recruiting agencies

-Seek out organizations that specialize in freelance gigs or those that offer freelance or temporary as an adjunct to full-time employment.
+Seek out organizations that specialize in freelance gigs or those that offer freelance or temporary adjunct to full-time employment.
 Creative Circle, for example, is a great resource for creative, marketing, and digital-focused freelancers.
 Register on the site.
 It’s a process but well worth the work.
-You will be vetted and, once you pass the screening and requirements, you will receive email notifications about jobs that dovetail with your qualifications.
+You will be vetted, and once you pass the screening and requirements, you will receive email notifications about jobs that dovetail with your qualifications.
 Apply to those that interest you.
-If the client chooses you, Creative Circle handles the details, from connecting you, to setting up the assignment on your space on the firm’s portal, to paying you.
+If the client chooses you, Creative Circle handles the details, from connecting you to setting up the assignment on your space on the firm’s portal to paying you.

 8. Up your client base on Meetup

 Founded in 2002, Meetup serves as a platform for in-person and virtual events.
 Organizers form groups along the lines of their interests and then sponsor activities.
 Members join these groups and then register to attend events.
 Bounce around the site for groups that may serve as an incubator for your freelance business.
 If you don’t see any, form a group of your own.
 For more information, see “How to Use Meetup.com to Grow Your Freelance Business” and “Top 7 Ways to Use Meetup.com to Promote Your Business.”